 dd if=/dev/urandom of=/dev/sda2 bs=4096

 The latter is NOT compliant to any data erasing standard but should be sufficient enough for most people.
-Anyway it will take a long time to complete.
+Anyway it will take a long time to complete. - /dev/sda2 is the device being initialized.

 You have up to 8 keyslots - so you can use different mechanisms to unlock the device later (keyfiles or passphrases).
 The more keys you assign to the device, the more likely it is that someone may gather one of those keys (theoretically).